Locked-chess-official/friendly_module_not_found_error/README.md

 You can also run "testmodule" to test the effects of the python.

-If there is not "friendly_module_not_found_error.pth" in the "site-packages" folder, you can add the file to the "site-packages" folder and add the following code to the file:
+If there is not "hatch_autorun_friendly_module_not_found_error.pth" in the "site-packages" folder, you can add the file to the "site-packages" folder and add the following code to the file:

 ```pth
 import friendly_module_not_found_error